jiachenyee/IDAssignment2/README.md

   - {display}

-- Huge add-to-art/checkout/payment button **NOT DONE**
+- Huge add-to-art/checkout/payment button
   - Location {Bottom Left}
       - Product Page, Cart Page, Payment Page
   - Purpose
-      - To allow users to
+      - To allow users to proceed with the next course of action with the details of the points and price in mind.
+  - Description
+      - The blue container containing the current point bar, the extended point bar based on the price and quanity, as well as the price of the items, acts as a big button where user can add to cart (Product Page), checkout (Cart Page) or make payment (Payment Page).
+      - The details are automatically updated when users make changes in their order.
+  - {DISPlay}

 - Selected Product **NOT DONE**
   - Location:
       - Product Page
   - Purpose:
-      - This feature provides users with more information on the product they have selected, allowing them to make a more informed choice before purchasing.
+      - To provide more information on the selected, allowing them to make a more informed choice before purchasing.
   - Description
-      - Equipped with the product image (left container), product name (top left of right container) and product description (middle of right container), users can better understand where the product is from, what is it made up of and is there any allergy.
+      - Equipped with the product image (left container), product name (right container) and product description (right container), users can better understand what is the product is amde up of, what are the benefits of this products and other information throught the product description
-      - A quantity box (top right of right container) is added to allow users to control the number of selected items they wish to purchase.
+      - A quantity box (right container) is added to allow users to adjust the number of selected items they wish to purchase.
-      - The point bar and the price (bottom of right container) of the items will be displayed accordingly if the quanity or the item changes.
+      - The huge add to cart button comprising of the points bar and price is displayed on the right container.
-      - The blue container acts as both a holder for the point bar and price as well as a button for users to add the product to cart.
-  - {display}
-  - Store items are presented to users in the form of cards with the item name, price and image.
-Due to time constraint, only 10 images from each of the 6 categories are displayed and users are able to click on any of the items which brings them to a product description and add to cart page.
   - {display}